-- a) Support a balanced economy by supporting a mix of retail, commercial, service, and industrial uses. - b) Aim to attract new businesses in sectors that will positively contribute to Dauphin's year-round economy. - c) Collaborate with local businesses and nongovernmental organizations on business attraction and retention. - d) Foster partnerships to secure funding opportunities that will assist in attracting new businesses. - e) Develop a program to incentivize local businesses through different strategies, including tax exemptions, grants, and fee waivers. - f) Support and show leadership in the development of renewable energy projects, and in agricultural and industrial innovation.
+- a) Support a balanced economy by supporting a mix of retail, commercial, service, and industrial uses. - b) Aim to attract new businesses in sectors that will positively contribute to Dauphin's year-round economy. - c) Collaborate with local businesses and nongovernmental organizations on business attraction and retention. - d) Foster partnerships to secure funding opportunities that will assist in attracting new businesses. - e) Support and show leadership in the development of renewable energy projects, and in agricultural and industrial innovation. - f) Promote resident return after education.